pyscript/docs/docs/user-guide/ffi.md

 cross-thread communication.
 The `direct`, `gather`, and `query` functions help manage objects and data across thread boundaries.
-These are advanced features covered in detail in the [workers API docs](../api/workers.md) and are primarily relevant when building complex multi-threaded applications.
+These are advanced features covered in detail in the
+[FFI API docs](../api/ffi.md) and are primarily relevant when building complex multi-threaded applications.

 ## In summary